Asterisk - The Open Source Telephony Project GIT-master-4c84066

 Append to a thread local dynamic string.

-Definition: strings.h:1139
+Definition strings.h:1139

-char * ast_str_buffer(const struct ast_str *buf)
+size_t attribute_pure ast_str_strlen(const struct ast_str *buf)

 int attribute_pure ast_true(const char *val)